- Cancer Information

-- Tiredness can make people lose interest in sex during and after treatment.
+- Tiredness can make people lose interest in sexual activities during and after treatment.
 This is called a lowered libido.

 - Cancer treatments, medicines and pain can also reduce libido and may affect someone’s physical ability to have sex.

 - A person’s body image may change during and after treatment, making them feel self-conscious and embarrassed.

 - The emotional strain of cancer or caring may preoccupy you and cause you to lose interest in sex.

 - Many people worry that physical intimacy might be painful.

-- You might find it hard to switch from being carer and patient back to being sexual partners.
+- You might find it hard to switch between the roles of carer and lover.